 Refined Sugars—from Cane or Beet

-Refined sugars are made from cane and beet plants.
-As I discussed in Cane vs Beet Sugar: A Difference?, some refined sugars are made up of a blend of cane and beet sugars.
-All molasses are from cane, as beet molasses are not palatable.
-Cane sugars are produced in a Sugar Refinery using raw sugar as starting material.
-Beet sugars are made in a Sugar Factory.
+Sugar Refineries produce cane sugars using raw sugar as starting material.
+On the other hand, beet sugars are made in a Sugar Factory.
 Visit my refined sugar page to learn more.
 To find out how refined sugars are produced, refer to a previous blog post: What is Refined Sugar?

-About twenty types of refined sugar are sold in stores.
-The most common are granulated, brown, and confectioners sugar.
+About twenty types of refined sugar are sold in stores, being granulated, brown, and confectioners the most common.
 The crystal size of white sugars vary from the largest to the smallest in the following order: sparkling > sanding > granulated > fine > extra fine > superfine > ultrafine > powdered 6X > powdered 10X > powdered 12X > fondant.
 Liquid sweeteners are listed last in bold letters.

 1. Granulated =>